UNC Kenan–Flagler Business School

 The UNC Kenan–Flagler Business School is the business school of the University of North Carolina at Chapel Hill, a public university in Chapel Hill, North Carolina.
 Founded in 1919, the school was renamed to its current name in 1991 in honor of Mary Lily Kenan and her husband, Henry Flagler.

-The school offers programs for granting a bachelor of science in business administration, a master of business administration, an executive MBA, a master of accounting, a doctor of philosophy, a business certificate, and executive education programs.
+The school offers programs for granting a bachelor of science in business administration, a master of business administration, a master of science in management, an executive MBA, a master of accounting, a doctor of philosophy, a business certificate, and executive education programs.
 It is accredited by the Association to Advance Collegiate Schools of Business.

 History

 The school was established in 1919 as the Department of Commerce of the College of Arts of the University of North Carolina at Chapel Hill.

 In 1991, Frank Kenan continued his family’s legacy of supporting UNC by giving $10 million toward a new Business School building.
 The university changed its business school's name to Kenan–Flagler Business School in honor of Mary Lily Kenan and her husband, Henry Morrison Flagler.

-On June 13, 2023, chancellor Kevin M. Guskiewicz appointed Mary Margaret Frank as the dean of the UNC Kenan-Flagler Business School, effective August 15, 2023.
+On June 13, 2023, Chancellor Kevin M. Guskiewicz appointed Mary Margaret Frank as the dean of the UNC Kenan–Flagler Business School, effective August 15, 2023.